martppa/kthot/README.md

 ### Lambdas

 Lambdas behave similar to functions except that these have no name.
 Still, they can be referenced to declarable objects.
-To declare lambdas use the `Lambda` function
+To declare lambdas use the `jsLambda` function

 **No argument lambda**